prashant96pm/Fullstack_Project/Wedding-website/wedding-website-master/README.md

 5. That's it, open `index.html` file on your browser by just double clicking on it.

 # About Me
-Hello, my name is Prashant Marabe.
+Hello! my name is Prashant Marabe.
 I am an Professional 1 application delivery at [DXC Technology](https://dxc.com/us/en).
 I enjoy making teeny tiny applications to open-sourcing the project.
 Hope you like this website.

 # Contribute
 Firstly, a big thanks 🙏🏻 for the overwhelming response on [HackerNews](https://news.ycombinator.com/item?id=18556787).
 I would be more than happy for [PRs](https://help.github.com/articles/about-pull-requests/)